kentpmckinney/epi-address-book/README.md

   <summary>Instructions</summary>

   <br>
   The following are suggestions to help set up a development environment for this project.
-Steps will differ slightly depending on the operating system.
+The actual steps needed may differ slightly depending on the operating system and other factors.

   ### Prerequisites